gtvfx/RestApiWithFlask/README.md

 # RestApiWithFlask
-Example code for setting up and REST Api using Python and Flask
+Example project for setting up a REST Api using Python and Flask

 ## Required Python Modules: